Albuquerque Museum of Art and History

 The Albuquerque Museum, formerly known as the Albuquerque Museum of Art and History, is a public art and history museum in Albuquerque, New Mexico.
-The museum is located in the Old Town area and is operated by the City of Albuquerque Department of Arts & Culture.
+It is located in the Old Town area and is operated by the City of Albuquerque Department of Arts & Culture.

 The Albuquerque Museum is dedicated to preserving the art of the American Southwest and the history of Albuquerque and the Middle Rio Grande Valley of New Mexico.
 The museum also contributes significantly to the cultural and educational programs in the city of Albuquerque.
 The museum features art of the Southwest and its global influences, as well as 400 years of Albuquerque history with permanent installations and special exhibitions of national and international origin.

 History

 The museum opened as the Museum of Albuquerque in 1967, operating out of a temporary location in the recently vacated Old Albuquerque Municipal Airport Building.
 In 1975, voters approved a bond issue to fund construction of a new, permanent location on the site of a former truck terminal in Old Town.
 The building was designed by local architect Antoine Predock and opened in 1979.
 A major expansion designed by Rohde May Keller McNamara Architecture (RMKM) was completed in 2005.